-On November 19, 2018 the City Council voted to extend the reporting deadline to allow stakeholders more time to work with the utilities to streamline access to energy consumption data.
-The reporting deadline for all City buildings has been updated to May 1, 2019.
 All other covered properties must be compliant one year after the Sustainability Office certifies that the energy data is available from utilities in a convenient electronic format.
 The Sustainability Office will alert affected property owners when this certification is made.
-For more information contact Troy Moon, Sustainability Coordinator at email@example.com.
+For more information contact Troy Moon, Sustainability Coordinator at firstname.lastname@example.org.

 Is my property covered?

 This ordinance is currently in effect for select properties.
 To learn if this ordinance is currently in effect for your property, please see Reporting Deadlines below.

 Properties covered under the ordinance include: